Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/.docs/01-documentation/01-installation.md

 This workflow was created by <a href="https://github.com/G-kodes" target="_blank">{% avatar G-Kodes size=15 %} Graeme Ford</a> under the [Institute for Cellular and Molecular Medicine (ICMM)](https://www.up.ac.za/institute-for-cellular-and-molecular-medicine).
 This workflow is maintained and distributed through the [ICMM GitHub page](https://github.com/Tuks-ICMM), where releases are versioned for convenience.

 ## Dependencies overview

 This workflow is built and powered using a python-based framework for workflow management.
-In addition, we maKE use of several underlying bioinformatics toolkits and third-party command-line programs to perform some steps in the analysis (For more information, see the [methodology age](/workflow/methodology)).
+In addition, we make use of several underlying bioinformatics toolkits and third-party command-line programs to perform some steps in the analysis (For more information, see the [methodology page](/workflow/methodology)).

-- [ ] Download a copy of the [Pharmacogenetics Analysis Workflow](https://github.com/Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline)
+- Download a copy of the [Pharmacogenetics Analysis Workflow](https://github.com/Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline)
-- [ ] Prepare a [Python](https://github.com/Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline) environment with basic dependencies installed
+- Prepare a [Python](https://github.com/Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline) environment with basic dependencies installed
-- [ ] Download and install required CLI dependencies and Bioinformatics Tools
+- Download and install required CLI dependencies:
+    - Python
+    - Plink-2
+    - BCFtools

 ## Software Needed